AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 ***Separation of concerns***:
 - Inside PostgreSQL: you define what a role may do (RBAC, grants on schemas/tables).
 This is authorization.
-- Outside PostgreSQL: you define how a role proves its identity and from where it may connect (authentication & client access).
+- Outside PostgreSQL: you define how a role proves its identity and from where it may connect.
+This is authentication.

 postgresql.conf (global settings)